Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Basic Relations for Rotational Flamelet

 \section{Basic Relations for Rotational Flamelet}

-Consider the transformation from the non-rotating coordinate system with space coordinates $x, y, z$ and corresponding velocity components $u,v, w$ to the system rotating about the $z$-axis through the origin with the coordinates $\xi, \chi, z$ and velocity components $u_{\xi}, u_{\chi}, z$.
+Consider the rotational flamelet transformation from the non-rotating coordinate system with space coordinates $x, y, z$ and corresponding velocity components $u,v, w$ to the system rotating about the $z$-axis through the origin with the coordinates $\xi, \chi, z$ and velocity components $u_{\xi}, u_{\chi}, w$ \citep{Sirignano2022a}.
+Note that in this section, the symbol $\chi$ refers to the rotating-frame coordinate, not to the scalar dissipation rate as discussed in previous sections.
 The transformation displayed in Figure \ref{Coordinate} is made from the Newtonian frame with rotating material (due to vorticity) to a rotating, non-Newtonian frame.
-Let the vorticity direction be the $z$ direction in an orthogonal framework.
+The vorticity direction is the $z$ direction in an orthogonal framework.
 Any $x, y$ plane contains the directions of scalar gradients, major principal axis for compressive strain, and a principal axis for tensile strain.
 Note that the $x, y, z$ directions are not correlated with coordinates on the resolved scale. $\omega$ is the vorticity magnitude on this sub-grid scale. $x, y, z$ are transformed to $\xi, \chi, z$ wherein the material rotation is removed from the $\xi, \chi$ plane by having it rotate at angular velocity $d\theta/dt = \omega/2$ relative to $x, y$.
 Here, $\theta$ is the angle between the $x $ and $\xi$ axes and simultaneously the angle between the $y$ and $\chi$ axes.
-We take the sub-grid domain to be sufficiently small to consider a uniform value of $\omega$ across it.
+The sub-grid domain is sufficiently small to consider a uniform value of $\omega$ across it.

 The dependent and independent variables will be presented in dimensional form unless noted otherwise.
 The relations between the velocity components and spatial coordinates are given as